 It’s a rule of life that you get what you tolerate so let people know what isn’t working for you.
 Such requests will go a long way to eliminating the ‘tolerations’ in your life.
-Whether it’s asking a team member to show up on time or asking your colleague to stop making innappropriate jokes.
+Whether it’s asking a team member to show up on time or asking your colleague to stop making inappropriate jokes.

 Every day, through what you say and do, you teach others how to treat you.
-If you allow others to take you for granted, to overstep your personal boundaries, or to be outright disrespectful, you are complicit in it.
+If you allow others to take you for granted, to overstep your boundaries, or to be outright disrespectful, you are complicit in it.
 Letting others know what you expect from them as well as what you will (and will not) tolerate is crucial to both your professional success and personal well being.

 So ask yourself, what are you no longer willing to tolerate?
 Therein lies the boundary that you alone must set and the requests you alone must make.
-So tell then what would work better for you next time, you cannot changed what’s happened, you can take control of what happens next.
+So tell then what would work better for you next time, you cannot change what’s happened, you can take control of what happens next.